mutagen-io/mutagen/doc/watching.md

-provide mechanisms that require a watch descriptor or file descriptor to be open for *every* file being watched in a directory hierarchy, which can quickly exhaust system quotas for directories that might be used in development (e.g. imagine a synchroization root containing a `node_modules` directory).
+provide mechanisms that require a watch descriptor or file descriptor to be open for *every* file being watched in a directory hierarchy, which can quickly exhaust system quotas for directories that might be used in development (e.g. imagine a synchronization root containing a `node_modules` directory).

 Mutagen takes a pragmatic but potentially controversial approach to filesystem watching that deserves documenting.
 If a synchronization root is on a system